kushagra-tyagi154/test-repo/README.md

 # Test Repo
 Testing GitHub Actions deployment

-## new Update
+## my Update
-This is a new test update to check the automation.
+This is a my test update to check the automation.